OpenData-tu/documentation/07-Database.md

 As mentioned in the Limitations section, joins are not possible in our system right now.
 One way of doing it would be to allow application based or backend based join, which will have same limitations.
 A better way would be to post process our data at low usage times.
 One idea would be to collect all the data for a defined area and put all information we have about that area into one dataset.
 The area could be for example a size of 100m x 100m.
-This would allow for very fast, very complex queries, which invole quite a few messurements.
+This would allow for very fast, very complex queries, which involves quite a few measurements.

 ### The API

 To be honest, the current implementation of the API is quite limited.
 This is mainly due to time limitations while implementing.
 There are the points, which should be implemented
-1. Allowinig to make post requests to make more complex queries.
+1. Allowing to make post requests to make more complex queries.
 That would for example include the transfer of big geospatial shapes for filtering.
 2. Adding security with API tokens
 3. Adding full access to the management database